mirkin/pi-word-clock/docs/new_pi_setup.md

 ctrl-n
 ctrl-p suggest match from start of current word ctrl-n and ctrl-p to select menu

+Replace Mode [type over]
+R
+gR treats tabs as spaces

 Copy Paste
+v for visual mode char wise
+V for full lines  move cursor y to yank (copy), d to cut, c to change ctrl-v visual-block gv reselect last visual selection
+<ctrl-g> in visual mode switches to select which is like regular text editor selections
+p paste after cursor
+P paste before
-v for visual mode (V for full lines), move cursor y to yank (copy) or d to cut p(after curs) P(b4 curs) to paste copy and paste from buffers "ay copy to a buffer "bP paste from b buffer ctrl-v visual-block gv get back to previous visual selection yy yank line
+copy and paste from buffers "ay copy to a buffer "bP paste from b buffer gv get back to previous visual selection yy yank line y yank 2yW copy 2 WORDS

-ctrl v visual block mode
+:364y yank line 364
+:364,400y yank line 364 to 400
+:364,400t500 yank lines and paste under line 500 :364,400t yank lines and paste under current line
+MOVE
+:364m 400 move line 364 to after 400
+:364,370m 400
+yt{char} yank till before {char} to right yT{char} yank till after {char} to left yf{char} yank forward to char to right yF{char} yank yank left to char
+"ay yank to register a
+"ap put from register a
+ctrl-r{register} paste from register in insert mode.
+Saves switching 0 is default register. ctrl-r ctrl-p {register} same but fixes indentation

 *while in visual block mode *
-motions work to change block eg 20l or 10j o changes corner that defines the block very useful I,A - insert at top when done it will be repeated on each line d delte block r replace all chars in block with next char pressed
+motions work to change block eg 20l or 10j o changes corner that defines the block VERY USEFUL I,A - insert at top when done it will be repeated on each line d delte block
+U uppercase
+u lower
+~ toggle case
+r replace all chars in block with next char pressed
 . repeat
 : command mode will automatically preffix command with just selected text